Camara_trampa1-1200x899.jpg

 Without a shadow of a doubt, this was an amazing experience: to be able to observe this animal that is normally so shy, and that, on this occasion, did nothing more than look at me like curious object.
 This sighting is good news for us at the reserve because it shows us that the Mashpi forest is in a good condition, sheltering a top predator like a puma.

-The sighting of a puma tells us that there is enough food for this species, which underlines the importance of conservation areas for the functioning and protection of the forests of the Ecuadorian Chocó.
+The sighting of a pumas tells us that there is enough food for this species, which underlines the importance of conservation areas for the functioning and protection of the forests of the Ecuadorian Chocó.

 CONTACT US FOR MORE INFORMATION